 How can I follow this project?

-A Year of Reading the World is now finished, so there will only be occasional posts on this site.
-If you’d like to have these emailed to you when I publish them, click the ‘follow’ tab in the bottom right-hand corner of your screen.
+Although my Year of Reading the World is now finished, I do still write about books and related things on this site.
+If you’d like to have these posts emailed to you when I publish them, click the ‘follow’ tab in the bottom right-hand corner of your screen.

 Alternatively, if you want to keep up with post-world developments, including my forthcoming book, Reading the World: Confessions of a Literary Explorer, you can follow me on Twitter (@annmorgan30) by scrolling down to the Twitter button at the bottom of the screen.
 For Facebook users, there’s a dedicated A Year of Reading the World page (like it and you’ll make my day).